btsmith1212/E-Commerce-Back-End/README.md

 ## Installation

-Run npm i to install modules, npm seed to seed the database, and then run npm start to run the server.
+Run npm i to install modules, npm run seed to seed the database, and then run npm start to run the server.

 ## Usage

-Use Insomnia or another virtual tester to test routes.
+Use Insomnia or another API virtual client to test routes.
 Seeds can be adjusted through API endpoints or by manipulating data in the seeds folder.

 ## Credits